top of page

 A garden kit is a collection of plants pre-selected by our nursery to meet a certain purpose to make gardening goals easy.
 Kits can be used as a quick way and economical to start gardening native without having to do as much research.
 Plants come pre-arranged in a tray so you can plant them just as they are for an instant garden design, with tall plants in the back and short, showy plants in the front.
 Or, since each plant is labeled with plant name and height, you can arrange them to suit your space.

 The other way native plants can support moths is providing nectar that is available at night.
 Not all plants have nectar available at all times.
 They tend to offer rewards at certain times and in certain ways to attract their favored pollinators, to better ensure that their pollen gets to a plant of the same species.
 Signs that a plant provides nectar to moths include a light-colored flower, easier to detect in dim light, and a scent that intensifies in the evening to lure awakening pollinators.
+Some flowers even stay closed during the day and open in the evening to reserve the nectar for their night pollinators.

 This Nighttime Pollinator Kit is designed for average garden soil and full to part sun.
 It will contain 2 to 5 of each species.
 A typical kit would contain the following mix of plants, but one way we keep the per plant costs low on garden kits is by reserving the right to substitute plants based on our current inventory.
 Your kit is may differ from the list below in exact species, however, the plants included will meet the stated goals of the kit, in this case, supporting moths and other nighttime pollinators.
 If you need specific plants for your garden goals, consider supplementing your garden kit with quarts: